 Terms and Conditions

-These provide the basis for the contract between client and Veterinary Surgery.
+These provide the basis for the contract between the client and the veterinary surgery.
 If you require clarification on any of the below please do ask.

 1) Appointments and consultations.
+All appointments and examinations with the vet attract a fee.
 Clients and their pets are attended to by veterinary surgeons and nurses during consulting hours by appointment.
 The charging process is based on the allocation of appointments, or/and the consultation process, with or without a pet present.
 Appointments are available in the morning, afternoon and early evening at times which vary according to the day of the week.
-Urgent cases will be seen outwith consulting hours during the day, but a higher fee will be applied.
+Urgent cases will be seen outside consulting hours during the day, but a higher fee will be applied.
 A higher fee may be applied if clients arrive at the surgery without an appointment.
 A higher fee may be applied for a double booked appointment.
 All prices are inclusive of VAT at the current rate.
 A fee may be charged for missed appointments for operations and consultations.

 4) Payment.
 All transactions (a transaction is defined as the transfer or sale of goods, services, treatments and fees from the practice to the client) are to be paid for immediately.
 The practice accepts cash, credit and debit cards and payment in advance.
 Payments by non chip-and-pin cards will not be accepted.
 In cases where a patient is admitted for disease investigation, surgery and/or treatment, payment is due at the end of the investigation/treatment.